tonethar/IGME-330-Master/notes/HW-cage-clicker-2.md

 ## III.
 Creating our Sprite classes

-1. The base class for our sprite objects is going to be named `Rect` and contained in a new file named **Rect.js**, it looks like this:
+1. The base class for our sprite objects (e.g. the Cage, Tommy, Garofolo, and Franco sprites) is going to be named `Rect` and contained in a new file named **Rect.js**, it looks like this:

 **src/Rect.js**
 ```js